nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 jellyfish count -m 31 -s 10000000 -o 31 -C ../../public/week3/frag_1.fastq
 ```

+This might take a while.
+You can get started on the recommended reading while you're waiting.

-Run the command below to make a histogram file.
+Once the command is finished, run the command below to make a histogram file.
 ```shell
 jellyfish histo 31 > 31.histo
 ```